-People outside the industry who are considering entering the mortgage broking or lending industry.
+- People outside the industry who are considering entering the mortgage broking or lending industry.
 Click here for the MFAA's education requirements for membership.

->

-> This comprehensive course delivers industry-specific concepts and proven techniques to both aspiring and experienced mortgage brokers.
-This version of the course is FNS40815 and this is currently provided to all new students.
+This comprehensive course delivers industry-specific concepts and proven techniques to both aspiring and experienced mortgage brokers.
 Adopting an A to Z approach to mortgage broking, this course covers a broad array of information, including:

->

-> - Introduction to the Australian Mortgage Industry: Licensing and Accreditation; Mortgage Broker Requirements; Finance and Real Estate Terminology; Industry Bodies and Related Organisations.
+- Introduction to the Australian Mortgage Industry: Licensing and Accreditation; Mortgage Broker Requirements; Finance and Real Estate Terminology; Industry Bodies and Related Organisations.

-> - Legislation and Regulatory Framework: National Consumer Credit Protection Act (NCCP); Competition and Consumer Act (ex Trade Practices Act); Banking Code of Practice; Privacy Act; Commission Disclosure; Comparison Rates; Codea of Conduct; Financial Services Reform Act (FSRA); Financial Transactions Report Act; Occupational Health and Safety (OH&S).
+- Legislation and Regulatory Framework: National Consumer Credit Protection Act (NCCP); Best Interests Duty (BID); Competition and Consumer Act; Banking Code of Practice; Privacy Act; Commission Disclosure; Comparison Rates; Codes of Conduct; Financial Services Reform Act (FSRA); Financial Transactions Report Act; WH&S.

-> - Lending Institutions and Loan Types: Banks; Credit Unions; Building Societies; Securitised Lenders; Non-Conforming Lenders; Owner Occupied Mortgage; Residential Investment Mortgage; Bridging Finance; Residential Business Loans; Personal Loans; Deposit Bonds; Lender Peripherals.
+- Lending Institutions and Loan Types: Banks; Credit Unions; Building Societies; Securitised Lenders; Non-Conforming Lenders; Owner Occupied Mortgage; Residential Investment Mortgage; Bridging Finance; Residential Business Loans; Personal Loans; Deposit Bonds; Lender Peripherals.

-> - Loan Fundamentals: What Influences Interest Rates; Core Lending Products; Loan Features and Packages; Risk Management through Insurance; Negative Gearing.
+- Loan Fundamentals: What Influences Interest Rates; Core Lending Products; Loan Features and Packages; Risk Management.

-> - Lending Fundamentals and Ethics: The Initial Assessment; The Eight Cs of Credit; Employment/Income Considerations; Qualifying Rates; Debt Servicing Ratio (DSR); Net Servicing Ratio (NSR); Loan to Value Ratio (LVR); Lender's Mortgage Insurance (LMI); Loan Serviceability Calculators; Statement of Position; Risks and Mitigants; Credit Reports; Non-Resident Lending; Ethical Considerations.
+- Lending Fundamentals and Ethics: The Initial Assessment; The Eight Cs of Credit; Employment/Income Considerations; Qualifying Rates; Debt Servicing Ratio (DSR); Net Servicing Ratio (NSR); Loan to Value Ratio (LVR); Lender's Mortgage Insurance (LMI); Loan Serviceability Calculators; Statement of Position; Risks and Mitigants; Credit Guides; Non-Resident Lending; Ethical Considerations.

-> - The Loan Process - From Interview to Settlement: Client Needs Analysis; The Application; Submission and Approval; Settlement; Roles of Each Party; Residential Mortgage Process; Record Keeping; Filing Systems; Finance Software; Commission Payments.
+- The Loan Process - From Interview to Settlement: Client Needs Analysis; The Application; Submission and Approval; Settlement; Roles of Each Party; Residential Mortgage Process; Record Keeping; Finance Software; Commission Payments.

-> - Calculation of Fees; Use of Grants and Concessions: Stamp Duty and Other Duties; Fees; State-Specific Grants and Concessions.
+- Calculation of Fees; Use of Grants and Concessions: Stamp Duty and Other Duties; Fees; State-Specific Grants and Concessions.

-> - Understanding Financials and Corporate Entities: Balance Sheet; Profit and Loss Statement; Corporate Entities; Self-Employed Client and Case Study.
+- Understanding Financials and Corporate Entities: Balance Sheet; Profit and Loss Statement; Corporate Entities; Self-Employed Client and Case Study.